penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 What if we want to install Chinese as language or another language from the list?
 Run the next command to get a list of all locales available for your OS.

-!!! info "install language packs"
+!!! info "Install language packs"

     Red Hat
     ```bash